-Under this law, health insurance companies can’t refuse to pay for health care arising from a pre-existing condition.
-Those are health conditions you had before joining an insurance plan.
-For example, insurance companies can’t refuse to cover your medication if you were diagnosed with diabetes before buying their plan.
-Before the Affordable Care Act, insurance companies considered breast implants a pre-existing condition.
-They often refused to cover any breast implant problems or even other problems in the breast.
+An important change was made when the Affordable Care Act was passed: health insurance companies could no longer refuse to pay for health care arising from a pre-existing condition.
+Pre-existing conditions are health problems you had before joining an insurance plan.
+For example, your health insurance company can’t refuse to cover your insulin medication if you were diagnosed with diabetes before buying their plan.
+This is important because before the Affordable Care Act, insurance companies considered breast implants a pre-existing condition.
+They refused to cover any breast implant problems and sometimes even problems that occurred in the breast tissue.

 Now insurance companies are usually required to pay for “medically necessary” services.
-Medically necessary means that a service is required to improve your health or keep you healthy.
-Although some insurance companies say they do not cover services related to cosmetic surgery, many have exceptions when those services are medically necessary.
+Most insurance companies define “medically necessary” as a service that is required to improve your health or keep you healthy.
+Although some insurance companies say they do not cover services related to cosmetic surgery, many have exceptions when those services are deemed medically necessary.
 It is important that you read the policies carefully before you choose!

 - Ruptured silicone gel breast implants